Steam Trap Testing and Maintenance

 Steam Trap Goals every Maintenance Team should Strive for:

 - Zero Unplanned Downtime resulting from failures in the Steam System.

 Inspection methods will vary from one steam system to another and from one trap to another.
 There are four common types of steam traps:

 - Thermodynamic or Disk.

 They operate based on either changes in density, temperature or velocity.

-While testing methods vary depending on the type of trap, this testing method will work well for most scenarios.
-What you’re listening for on your traps will vary.
-Which is why it is important to know your system and the kinds of traps you have.
+While testing methods vary depending on the type of trap, the ultrasonic testing method works for most scenarios.
+What a technician is listening for on steam traps varies, making the importance of a technician knowing their system and steam traps crucial.